Jack Casady: Hot Tuna

 Casady and Kaukonen formed Hot Tuna in 1969, and they still perform to the present day.
 The group has morphed over the years from an acoustic blues unit to an electric boogie band to a rampaging metal act and back again.
 Casady is equally comfortable accompanying an acoustic Kaukonen ("Mann's Fate", 1970) or electric jamming ("John's Other", 1971).
-Casady's solo on "Candy Man" (Hot Tuna's First Pull Up, Then Pull Down, 1971) also shows his ability at carrying the melody rather than just playing rhythmic scales, a key characteristic of his bass solo work.
+Casady's solo on "Candy Man" (Hot Tuna's First Pull Up, Then Pull Down, 1971) again shows his ability to carry a melody rather than just playing rhythmically and harmonically.
 Some exquisitely intricate playing is evident on the 1972 album Burgers, particularly the sparkling instrumental track "Water Song", which Casady has described as featuring "lead bass".
-Another Burgers track, " Sunny Day Strut", has Casady's bass dueling with Kaukonen's lead guitar.
+Another Burgers track, "Sunny Day Strut", has Casady's bass dueling with Kaukonen's lead guitar.
 When Tuna became a power trio in the mid-1970s, Casady's Guild Flying V custom bass became his trademark.
 Later works, especially Live in Japan (1997), still testify to his creativity as evidenced by the continually evolving bass solos on "Candy Man", "Good Shepherd" and "99 Year Blues".